 Ailanthus Altissima (TREE OF HEAVEN)

 The so-called Tree of Heaven was introduced to the US from China in the late 1700s when there was great interest in all things Chinese.
 Gardeners soon realized that whereas it was very hardy (you practically can’t kill it) it was allelopathic (toxic) to many plants around it, thus ensuring its own survival.
 It grows like the weed it is, can grow almost anywhere, suckers freely, and colonizes large areas if left alone.
+Plus, it provides a source of food and shelter to the dreaded Spotted Lanternflies.
 And, yes, it’s quite malodorous (think of rancid peanuts and used gym socks) especially when cut.

 This pinnately compound leafed tree has been declared a noxious weed in Australia, New Zealand, The US and many countries in Europe.
 It has gotten the nicknames Tree of Hell, Ghetto Palm, and Stink Tree.